mailchimp/content-style-guide/08-writing-technical-content.html.md

 ### Drafting technical content

-Before you begin writing a new article, reach out to a subject matter expert at MailChimp (like an engineer, tester, designer, researcher, or technical support advisor) to get as much information as possible.
+Before you begin writing a new article, reach out to a subject matter expert at Mailchimp (like an engineer, tester, designer, researcher, or technical support advisor) to get as much information as possible.
 You may only use a small portion of what you learn, but it helps to have more information than you need to decide where to focus your article.

 Consider how many articles are needed and what article types will best describe a new feature or tasks to the user.